substratusai/substratusai.github.io/docs/quickstart.md

 ## Prerequisites

-You with need a [Google Cloud Platform](https://console.cloud.google.com/) project with billing enabled.
+You will need a [Google Cloud Platform](https://console.cloud.google.com/) project with billing enabled.

-Make sure you have the required tools.
+Run the commands below to make sure you have the required tools.

 ```bash